MD Program Frequently Asked Questions

 Coursework

-What are the minimum course recommendations for admission to the GW MD Program?
+What are the minimum course recommendations (not requirements) for admission to the GW MD Program?

 With the development of AAMC/HHMI scientific and personal competencies, the George Washington University Committee on Admissions for the MD Program has moved from strict premedical requirements to competency-based recommendations.
 Mastery of these competencies should be reflected in strong academic performance, MCATs, experiences, and letters of reference.
 For a full list of our competency-based recommendations, please see our Minimum Eligibility and Recommendations.